exo-archives/aio-ecm-dms/patch/ECM-5462/readme.txt

     * The only difference between them is in function showWorkspace() of UIDMSWorkspace, we call another function : checkAvailableSpace() of ECMUtils.js and it causes error if UIDMSWorkspace.showWorkspace() is called instead of UIWorkspace.showWorkspace() in Portal level.
 So, to fix this problem, we check in function checkAvailableSpace(), if we are in Portal level, then this function will stop immmediately.

-Patch informations:
+Patch information:
 Patches files:
 File ECM-5462.patch

 Tests to perform

-Which test should have detect the issue ?
+Which test should have detect the issue?
 *

-Is a test missing in the TestCase file ?
+Is a test missing in the TestCase file?
 *

-Added UnitTest ?
+Added UnitTest?
 *

 Recommended Performance test?